 The size of deficit has to be judged in terms of the desire of the non-government sector to save in the currency of issue.
 So if the deficit is inadequate and unemployment arises we know the net spending has not fully covered the spending gap.

 We also know that budget deficits add to bank reserves and create system-wide reserve surpluses.
 The excess reserves then stimulate competition in the interbank market between banks who are seeking better returns than the support rate offered by the central bank.
 Up until recently this support rate in countries such as Japan and the USA was zero.
+Australian offers are quite different when you look at the important brands and department stores.
 In Australia it has been 25 basis points below the cash rate although there is no theoretical reason for that setting.

 It makes much better sense not to offer a support rate at all.
 In that situation, net public spending will drive the overnight interest rate to zero because the interbank competition cannot eliminate the system-wide surplus (all their transactions net to zero – no net financial assets are destroyed).